 “We aim above the mark to hit the mark.”

-Many companies state in their strategy that it's their ambition to be a supportive learning organisation, but not all of them acknowledge that dealing with errors is a crucial factor in this.
+Many companies state in their strategy that it's their ambition to be a supportive learning organization, but not all of them acknowledge that dealing with errors is a crucial factor in this.
 The learning potential that errors provide cannot be overlooked.

 Good lessons: We learn more from failure than success.